cri-o/cri-o/docs/crio.conf.5.md

 **privileged_without_host_devices**=false
   Whether this runtime handler prevents host devices from being passed to privileged containers.

+**allowed_annotations**=[]
+  A list of experimental annotations this runtime handler is allowed to process.
+  The only currently recognized value is "io.kubernetes.cri-o.userns-mode" for configuring a usernamespace for the pod.

 ## CRIO.IMAGE TABLE
 The `crio.image` table contains settings pertaining to the management of OCI images.